Audit and Assurance Services

 External audit

 External audits are conducted by unbiased third parties, such as government agencies and financial companies.
 Auditors must adhere to the Generally Accepted Auditing Standards (GAAS) when dealing with your company's information.
 External audits can be more official than internal audits and are often used to demonstrate the reliability of your organization's financial and operational records.
+For example, a clothing retailer may hire an outside auditing agency to check for ways to improve inventory management, recruiting salespeople and marketing products.

 Tax audit

 Agents of the IRS conduct tax audits to verify the information filed on a company's tax returns is accurate, ensure your tax payments are correct and confirm any tax liabilities are reported appropriately.
 Agents must access all of your company's financial records and may conduct tax audits on-site, over the phone or digitally.
 A tax audit is an external audit because the agent works for an outside entity and is unrelated to your business.
+The existence of a tax audit does not indicate any wrongdoing on the part of the company.
+The IRS chooses companies to audit each year based on a variety of data.

 Financial audit